zbo14/zachh.me/blog/Skimming-the-process-pool-2.md

 ---
 slug: "skimming-the-process-pool-2"
-title: "Skimming the process pool (Part 2)"
+title: "Skimming the process pool (part 2)"
 description: ""
 date: 2021-11-03
 ---

-In a [previous post](./blog/skimming-the-process-pool), I discuss when and how you might use `xargs` as a process pool to speed up computations, without exhausting resources on your machine or network.
+In a [previous post](/blog/skimming-the-process-pool), I discuss when and how you might use `xargs` as a process pool to speed up computations, without exhausting resources on your machine or network.
 In this post, I'll walk through some Node code that implements a similar process pool.
 Then we'll look at ways to extend this code beyond explicitly spawning OS processes.

 This implementation uses a pattern I've found myself writing a lot recently, which I call the "resolve queue".
-In JavaScript, [promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) have "resolve" and "reject" callbacks that determine whether the promise eventually resolves with a value or rejects with an error, respectively.
+In JavaScript, [promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) have "resolve" and "reject" callbacks that determine whether the promise resolves with a value or rejects with an error, respectively.

 The code below uses the [`child_process`](https://nodejs.org/dist/latest-v16.x/docs/api/child_process.html) module from Node core to spawn OS processes, each of which reads from stdin and echos "foo-ified" results to stdout.
 The `echo()` method takes an integer as input, pulls a process off the process queue (really an array), and sends it a number to foo-ify.
 It captures the foo-ified number from the process's stdout and prints this to console (i.e. writes it to the main process's stdout).